pixel9/bobaaa-tudum/README.md

 # bobaaa-tudum!

 This is a project to fulfill the requirements for the Netflix take home exercise.
+[See it live!](https://bobaaa-tudum-0567d4ad7033.herokuapp.com)

 # Tech Stack